The Architect of Soulful Stories

 not as separate paths,

-but as one meaningful tapestry
+but as one continuous formation.

 The Architect of Soulful Stories.

-For those longing to leave something that lasts.
+and who long to leave something that lasts.

-And I walk this path
+I walk this path

 with gentleness,